What is Clarified Butter?

 If it is so different then, do I still have to store it in my fridge?

 If you want to, you can.
 However, clarified butter has an immediate advantage over in this facility.
-Clarified butter can be stored in your pantry, in your laundry cupboard, in your wardrobe, anywhere that is a cool, dry place out of sunlight.
+What is Clarified butter? it can be stored in your pantry, in your laundry cupboard, in your wardrobe, anywhere that is a cool, dry place out of sunlight.
 Regular, dairy-based butter requires refrigeration for storage and doesn’t have the capability to be stored outside of the fridge without spoiling.

 What else can you use clarified butter for?